-Here are three of the classic fly patterns.
-One of them should work for you in the majority of instances:
+So, have fun as you develop your fly tying skills.
+Here are three classic fly tying patterns to start with.
+One of them should work for you in most instances:

-The pheasant tail nymph suggests all sorts of real trout food throughout the season and is possibly the best mayfly nymph imitation ever designed.
-Mayfly nymphs are versatile, living in fast, turbulent water or in slow or still water environments.
+The pheasant tail nymph mimics all sorts of real trout food throughout the season and is possibly the best mayfly nymph imitation ever designed.
+Fly fishing tiers would do well to master these mayfly nymphs as they are extremely versatile, living in both fast, turbulent water and in slow or still water environments.

 One of the reasons the woolly bugger has become so successful is its simplicity.
 Only basic materials and knowledge of fly tying are required to tie any number of bugger variations.